Skip to content Accessibility info

 Why Minimums Fail

-Carrying only $10,000 in PIP and $10,000 in property damage liability keeps your registration valid.
+Carrying only $10,000 in PIP and $10,000 in property damage liability keeps your registration valid, and that's about all it does.
 It does nothing to protect your family's finances after a serious accident.
-If you own a home, have savings, or earn a professional income, Florida's minimums leave all of that exposed.
-Here is what that looks like in real dollars.

 Scenario: You Cause a Two-Car Accident on I-95

-Florida Minimums — You Pay Out of Pocket
+Florida 10/20/10.
+You Pay Out of Pocket

-With 100/300/100 Liability — You Pay
+With 100/300/100 Liability.
+You Pay

 $0